Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 ### Troubleshooting and support

-For troubleshooting, browse and ask questions in the Alfresco Forum (Application Development Framework section) or connect with the developers into the Alfresco Gitter channel.
-As an Alfresco customer or partner, seek support in the Alfresco Support Portal.
+Ask questions in the Application Development Framework section of the [Alfresco Forum](https://hub.alfresco.com/t5/application-development/ct-p/developing){:target="_blank"} or in the Alfresco [Gitter Discussions](https://gitter.im/Alfresco/alfresco-ng2-components){:target="_blank"}.
+If you are an Alfresco customer or partner you can also request support in the [Alfresco Support Portal](https://myalfresco.force.com/support/SiteLogin){:target="_blank"}.